SMALL ENGINE REPAIR

 SYNOPSIS & INFORMATION

-Former high school buddies Frank (Pat Daugherty), Packie (D.J.
+Former high school buddies Frank, Packie (D.J.
 Martin), and Swaino (John Carraro) meet after hours one night in Frank’s out-of-the-way repair shop under cloudy circumstances that only Frank seems to have a handle on.
 As Frank breaks out the good scotch, he kicks into motion an evening that abruptly accelerates from grievance airing and macho posturing to reveal a shocking darker purpose.
 The match that ultimately sets things ablaze is the arrival of an unlikely visitor, a good-looking college jock Chad (Justin Gonzalez).

-John Pollono’s fast-paced comedic psychological thriller is brought to life on the ETC stage by a brilliant cast.
+John Pollono’s fast-paced comedic psychological thriller is brought to life on the ETC stage by the same previously brilliant cast.
 Pat Daugherty plays Frank the owner of the repair shop and host for the evening, DJ Martin portrays Packie who mostly drinks away his days and still lives with his grandmother, John Carraro is Swaino who still relies on his good looks and one-night stands to feel successful, and Justin Gonzalez is Chad who has no idea what he has stumbled upon in this repair shop.

 For additional information about this production or ETC or information on group rates (ten or more), please call 409-762-3556.
+Island ETC is a 501(c)3 nonprofit organization.

 KEEP THE ARTS ALIVE